The goal of my current research is to understand the properties of galaxies during the first few billion years of the Universe.

 Various scenarios have been suggested to explain the origin of this emission.
 Among them, I studied the idea that Lyman-α blobs are tracers of the cosmic web.
 In this picture, the Lyman-α radiation is produced by the infall of cosmological filaments on (group of) proto-galaxies.
 As the gas falls in the dark matter halo, it will radiate its gravitational energy as Lyman-α photons.

 This scenario has been studied in details in a paper by Rosdahl & Blaizot (2012).
-For my project, I use a Monte-Carlo radiative transfer code called MCLya to investigate the Lyman-α properties of one of the blob they simulated.
-I shown that the radiative transfer of Lyman-α radiation has only a small impact on the size and the shape of the blob.
+I used a Monte-Carlo radiative transfer code called MCLya to investigate the Lyman-α properties of one of the blob they simulated.
+I showed in 2016 that the radiative transfer of Lyman-α radiation has only a small impact on the size and the shape of the blob.